Electrical length: Electrical lengthening and shortening

 In many circumstances for practical reasons it is inconvenient or impossible to use an antenna of resonant length.
 An antenna of nonresonant length at the operating frequency can be made resonant by adding a reactance, a capacitance or inductance, either in the antenna itself or in a matching network between the antenna and its feedline.
 A nonresonant antenna appears at its feedpoint electrically equivalent to a resistance in series with a reactance.
 Adding an equal but opposite type of reactance in series with the feedline will cancel the antenna's reactance; the combination of the antenna and reactance will act as a series resonant circuit, so at its operating frequency its input impedance will be purely resistive, allowing it to be fed power efficiently at a low SWR without reflections.

-In a common application, a monopole antenna with an electrical length shorter than a quarter-wavelength ($\lambda/4$), or a dipole antenna shorter than a half-wavelength ($\lambda/2$) will have capacitive reactance.
+In a common application, an antenna which is electrically short, shorter than its fundamental resonant length, a monopole antenna with an electrical length shorter than a quarter-wavelength ($\lambda/4$), or a dipole antenna shorter than a half-wavelength ($\lambda/2$) will have capacitive reactance.
 Adding an inductor (coil of wire), called a loading coil, at the feedpoint in series with the antenna, with inductive reactance equal to the antenna's capacitive reactance at the operating frequency, will cancel the capacitance of the antenna, so the combination of the antenna and coil will be resonant at the operating frequency.
-An antenna shorter than resonant length is called electrically short, and since adding inductance is equivalent to increasing the electrical length, this technique is called electrically lengthening the antenna.
+Since adding inductance is equivalent to increasing the electrical length, this technique is called electrically lengthening the antenna.
 This is the usual technique for matching an electrically short transmitting antenna to its feedline, so it can be fed power efficiently.
-However, an electrically short antenna that has been lengthened in this way still has the same radiation pattern; it does not radiate as much power, and therefore has lower gain than a full-sized antenna.
+However, an electrically short antenna that has been loaded in this way still has the same radiation pattern; it does not radiate as much power, and therefore has lower gain than a full-sized antenna.

-Conversely, an antenna longer than resonant length at its operating frequency, such as a monopole longer than a quarter wavelength but shorter than an half wavelength, will have inductive reactance.
+Conversely, an antenna longer than resonant length at its operating frequency, such as a monopole longer than a quarter wavelength but shorter than a half wavelength, will have inductive reactance.
 This can be cancelled by adding a capacitor of equal but opposite reactance at the feed point to make the antenna resonant.
 This is called electrically shortening the antenna.